 ECONOMIC GEOGRAPHY RESEARCH GROUP Geographies of Corruption

 RGS-IBG Conference, 1st September 2006

 FOLLOW THE MONEY

-HOW TAX HAVENS FACILITATE DIRTY MONEY FLOWS AND DISTORT GLOBAL MARKETS tax justice network
+HOW TAX HAVENS FACILITATE DIRTY MONEY FLOWS AND DISTORT GLOBAL MARKETS

 John Christensen

+tax justice network1

 The offshore interface

-The elephant in the living room of the corruption debate is the role played by the global infrastructure of banks, legal and accounting businesses, tax havens and related financial intermediaries in providing an offshore interface between the illicit and the licit economies.
+The elephant in the living room of the corruption debate is the role played by the global infrastructure of banks, legal and accounting businesses, tax havens and related financial intermediaries in providing an offshore interface2 between the illicit and the licit economies.
 This interface facilitates capital flight and tax evasion, distorts global markets to the disadvantage of innovation and entrepreneurship, slows economic growth by rewarding free-riding and mis-directing investment, and increases global inequality.
 The offshore interface functions through collusion between private sector financial intermediaries and the governments of states which host offshore tax haven activities.

+-

+www.taxjustice.net

+2 For a detailed analysis of the origins of tax havens and their linkages with the global economy see: Hampton, M, (1996) The Offshore Interface: Tax Havens in the Global Economy, MacMillan, Basingstoke.